Ancient Greece - From City-States to the Hellenistic Period

 Classical Greece

 This period lasted for around 200 years.
 It was a period of deadly wars.
-Initially, the Greek states united against the invasion of the Persian Empire.
+Initially, the Greek states united against the invading Persian Empire.
 They managed to free different Greek states, earlier annexed by the Persians.
-Later, the city-states of Sparta, Athens, and Thebes confronted each other at different times.
+Later, the city-states of Sparta, Athens, and Thebes confronted each other several times.
 The situation changed after the rise of Macedonia.

 Hellenistic Period

 Alexander the Great died in 323 BC, which initiated the Hellenistic Period.
 During this period, the Greek culture progressed in the lands conquered by Alexander in Europe, Asia, and Africa.
-This period ended in most areas in 146 AD when the Roman Empire captured Greece following the Battle of Corinth, while the complete end of the period is marked by the occupation of Egypt by the Romans in 30 BC.
-After 146 AD, Greece became a province of the Roman Empire.
+This period ended in most areas in 146 AD when the Roman Empire captured Greece following the Battle of Corinth, and Greece became a province of the Roman Empire.
+However, the conclusion of this period happened after the occupation of Egypt by the Romans in 30 BC.

 Comments